learn-co-curriculum/uci-mod-1-html5-semantic-containers-lab/README.md

 # HTML5 Semantic Elements Lab

+## Learning Goals

+- Identify common HTML semantic tags
+- Apply semantic tags to existing content

-## Problem Statement
+## Introduction

 In HTML5, there are many new tags that help us describe _what kind of content_ exists within a specific tag.
 These are referred to as _semantic_ elements.
-In this lesson, we will be introducing some of the most useful.
+In this lesson, we will be introducing some of the most useful tags.

-## Objectives

-1. Introduce common semantic tags in HTML
-2. Explore their use by applying them to existing content

-## Non-Semantic Elements
+## Identify Common HTML Semantic Tags

-Before we dive into semantic elements, lets see some examples of _non-semantic_ elements.
+Before we dive into semantic elements, let's see some examples of _non-semantic_ elements.
 Two of the most commonly used HTML tags are `span` and `div`.
 Neither tag has automatic styling.
 The only difference between them: content wrapped with the `span` tag will display without line breaks, whereas content wrapped